Accessibility Statement for Slindon Parish Council

 How we test this site

-This website was tested in September 2020 using online testing software (Lighthouse).
+This website will be tested using online testing software each quarter by Aubergine262.com.

-The Clerk will run checks each month to identify and fix any accessibility issues.
+The Clerk will run online testing on the website and undertake some manual checks each month to identify and try to fix any accessibility issues.

 Visiting us in person